 Long hairstyles can be good or bad for women with thick hair.
-It’s always nice to be able to pull everything into a ponytail and get it off your face.
+It’s always nice to pull everything into a ponytail and get it off your face.

 Think about your lifestyle and needs.
 And don’t be afraid to explain them to your hairdresser!
-When we know what you need from a haircut, we can customize it to suit you.
+When we know what you need from a haircut, we can customize it.

 Hair Type Considerations

 So far, I’ve mostly talked about hair density.
 But we can only discuss haircuts for women with thick hair if we also cover hair types.
-You see, it’s possible to have thick wavy hair, thick straight hair, and so many other varieties.
+You see, it’s possible to have thick, wavy hair, thick, straight hair, and many other varieties.

 - Wavy.
 Thick hair and a wavy texture make a great match.
 Shorter layers will make your hair feel lighter and show off your waves.
 A mullet with choppy layers would be a fun, trendy choice.
 For something more classic, try shoulder-length ends with framing and short layers.